Cumbria: Wrestling

-Motor

-Karting
+Racing

 Cumbria Kart Racing Club is based at the Lakeland Circuit, Rowrah, between Cockermouth and Egremont Lakeland Circuit.
 The track is currently a venue for rounds of both major UK national karting championships About Cumbria Kart Racing Club.
 Formula One world champions Lewis Hamilton and Jenson Button both raced karts at Rowrah many times in the formative stages of their motor sport careers, while other F1 drivers, past and present, to have competed there include Johnny Herbert, Anthony Davidson, Allan McNish, Ralph Firman, Paul di Resta and David Coulthard, who hailed from just over the nearby Anglo-Scottish border and regarded Rowrah as his home circuit, becoming Cumbria Kart Racing Club Champion in 1985 in succession to McNish (di Resta also taking the CKRC title subsequently).

-Baseball

-Cumbria is home to the Cartmel Valley Lions, an amateur baseball team based in Cartmel.

-Speedway

 Workington Comets were a Workington-based professional speedway team, which competed in the British Speedway Championship.

+The World Rally Championship team Ford World Rally Team were based in Cumbria until their withdrawal after the 2012 season.
+A successful team, they won the Championship for manufacturers three times.
+The M-Sport Ford World Rally Team succeeded this team and have since won the Championship for manufacturers in 2017.

 Food

 Cumbria is the UK county with the highest number of Michelin-starred restaurants, with seven in this classification in the Great Britain and Ireland Michelin Guide of 2021.
 Traditional Cumbrian cuisine has been influenced by the spices and molasses that were imported into Whitehaven in the 18th century.
 The Cumberland sausage (which has a protected geographical status) is a well-recognised result of this.
-Other regional specialities include Herdwick mutton and the salt-marsh raised lamb of the Cartmel peninsula.
+Other regional specialities include Herdwick mutton and the salt-marsh raised lamb of the Cartmel Peninsula.